 Robert O. Cotes, MD is the Associate Director of Psychiatry Residency Education in the Department of Psychiatry and Behavioral Sciences..
 Dr. Cotes’s primary clinical role is to serve persons with severe and persistent mental illness.
 He is the Medical Director the Inpatient Unit at Grady Memorial Hospital, and the Clinical Director for Treatment Resistant Schizophrenia Clinic.

-Dr. Cusin is involved in research trials on pharmacologic treatment for TRD and is on the ECT team.
-She is part of the pivotal trial investigating Deep Brain Stimulation for MDD for patients affected by extremely treatment-refractory depression.
-At the Depression Clinical & Research Program, she is involved in numerous clinical trials investigating new pharmacologic treatments for Major Depression and TRD, including intravenous administration of medications.
+Dr. Cusin is involved in research trials on pharmacologic treatment for treatment-resistant depression and she is a clinician at the Depression Program and part of the ECT team at Massachusetts General Hospital.
+She has participated in research trials investigating Deep Brain Stimulation for MDD for patients affected by extremely treatment-refractory depression.
+At the Depression Clinical & Research Program, she is involved in numerous clinical trials investigating new pharmacologic treatments for Major Depression and TRD, including intravenous administration of medications such as ketamine and scopolamine and novel pharmacologic agents such as riluzole.
+Dr. Cusin’s focus of research is also on mechanisms of placebo response in depression.

 Dr. First is a nationally and internationally recognized expert on psychiatric diagnosis and assessment issues and conducts expert forensic psychiatric evaluations in both criminal and civil matters.
 Dr. First is a reviewer consultant and editorial consultant to the DSM-5® Task Force, the chief technical and editorial consultant on the World Health Organization’s ICD-11 revision project, and is an external consultant to the NIHM Research Domain Criteria project.
 He was the Editor of the DSM-IV®-TR, the Editor of Text and Criteria for DSM-IV and the APA’s Handbook on Psychiatric Measures.
 He has co-authored and co-edited a number of books, including A Research Agenda for DSM-V, the DSM-IV®-TR Guidebook, and the forthcoming DSM-5® Handbook for Differential Diagnosis, and the Structured Clinical Interview for DSM-5® (SCID-5).